travrs629/Preventing-Selenium-from-being-detected/README.md

 '''

 * Using Spoofing User Agents
-*  using Proxies
+* Using Proxies
 * Changing the property value of navigator for webdriver to undefined as follows:
-*  disable-blink-features
+* Disable-blink-features
 * Exclude the collection of enable-automation switches
 * Turn-off useAutomationExtension

 ##### After reading all the articles I decided to have everything in classes so I can reuse it here is starting code which takes care of all the Point A to F